aneeshathanslas/learnforlocportal/badges.md

 1. The default language in your Certiport account is something other than English.
 2. You have two accounts in Certiport’s certification system.

-It may help to mention these to Certiport support to assist with troubleshooting.
+It may help to mention these to Certiport support to assist with troubleshooting. added a new sentence.

 **Q. What happens to my badge if an exam or certification is retired?**